 These are some of the most important data quality KPIs examples you’ll likely come across in the data observability field.
 You can also use the same kinds of measurements for data entry metrics.

-If you’re someone who’s new to data observability and you’d like to get started with data quality work, you’ll need a solid understanding of metrics like these.
+If you’re new to data observability and you’d like to get started with data quality work, you’ll need a solid understanding of metrics like these.
 You’ll also probably need to learn about data quality metrics as they relate to the most popular tools in the industry.
 For example, it will be helpful to be familiar with Salesforce data quality best practices.

 Data Quality Metrics Scorecard

-Society’s increased value on digital media, commerce, and interactions has led to the rise of many data pipeline tools and platforms tIt’s not enough just to understand the importance of your data’s quality.
-You actually need to be able to verify it in a quantifiable way, like with a data quality score calculation or a data governance scorecard.
+Society’s increased value on digital media, commerce, and interactions has led to the rise of many data pipeline tools and platforms.
+It’s not enough just to understand the importance of your data’s quality.
+You need to verify it in a quantifiable way, like with a data quality score calculation or a data governance scorecard.
 Data quality metrics are a useful way to calculate a meaningful data quality health score for your data.

 Let’s break down a typical data quality metrics scorecard piece by piece: